hackle/blog-rust/raw/blog-rewrite-in-rust.md

 }
 ```

-The above code results in this error,
+The above code gives an error,

 ```rust
 error[E0382]: use of moved value: `itr`